 I think that the lantern and the rays captured on Christ’s robe are one of the finest examples of painted light that exist:

-I saved my favorite for last.
-Here in America, I think that most people have forgotten that the original tales of Jack O’Lantern were tales of the will o’the wisp, airy fairy will o’the wisp to lure us and enchant us, perhaps even entrap us.
-I was thrilled this summer to see my precious will o’the wisp in the Disney/Pixar movie Brave:
+The original tales of Jack O’Lantern were tales of the will o’the wisp, airy fairy will o’the wisp to lure us and enchant us, perhaps even entrap us.
+I was thrilled this summer to see this will o’the wisp in the Disney/Pixar movie Brave